mikkokotola/webcodingforbeginners/README.md

     * change the url within fetchData to the URL above (the Corona data URL)
     * use the three functions presented below to extract the correct data from the response (instead of the old ones)
     * rename the variable that you are storing the user input from countryCode to areaCode (to better reflect what it is)
-    * call the three new helper functions instead of the old ones (so `var data = getValuesCorona(fetchedData, areaCode);` instead of `var data = getValues(fetchedData)`).
-Remember that the new functions now have 2 parameters, so all calls will need to have fetchedData and areaCode.
+    * call the three new helper functions instead of the old ones (so `var data = getValuesCorona(fetchedData, areaCode);` instead of `var data = getValues(fetchedData);`).
+Remember that the new functions now have 2 parameters, so all calls will need to have `fetchedData` and `areaCode`.
     * Update the call to renderChart to use the new areaName instead of countryName.
-    * Test by entering health care distict names like "HUS", "Lappi" and "Pirkanmaa"
+    * Test by entering health care distict names like "HUS", "Lappi" and "Pirkanmaa".
+To show data for the whole country, enter "Kaikki sairaanhoitopiirit".
     * Change the label of the chart from "Population, " to "Confirmed infections, "
-    * You can read more about HS uses data at https://github.com/HS-Datadesk/koronavirus-avoindata
+    * You can read more about how HS uses the data at [https://github.com/HS-Datadesk/koronavirus-avoindata](https://github.com/HS-Datadesk/koronavirus-avoindata){:target="_blank"}

 ```
 function getValuesCorona(data, areaCode) {